C. I. Lewis: Ethics and aesthetics

 Lewis's late writings on ethics include the monographs Lewis (1955, 1957) and the posthumous collection Lewis (1969).
-From 1950 until his death, he wrote many drafts of chapters of a proposed treatise on ethics, which he did not live to complete.
-These drafts are included in the Lewis papers held at Stanford University.
+From 1946 until his death, he wrote many drafts of chapters of a proposed treatise on ethics, which he did not live to complete.
+Instead, he published a few articles and gave a series of lectures: the Woodbridge Lectures at Columbia University, named "The Ground and Nature of the Right" (1955), the Powell Lectures at the University of Indiana, named "Our Social Inheritance" (1957), and various lectures at Wesleyan University, posthumously named "Foundations of Ethics" (1959).

+Scholars have varying hypotheses for why Lewis likely never published his treatise on ethics.
+For example, American philosopher Murray Murphey attributes this failure to Lewis's declining health.
+However, some academics have pushed back on this claim.
+In response to Murphey, Eric Dayton, a professor of philosophy at the University of Saskatchewan, posits that Lewis had ample time to finish the manuscript before his health began to deteriorate, arguing that there must have been other factors that ultimately prevented Lewis from formalizing his work.

+Lewis's drafts on ethics are included in the Lewis papers held at Stanford University.

 Lewis (1947) contains two chapters on aesthetics and the philosophy of art.

 Legacy

 Lewis's work has been relatively neglected in recent years, even though he set out his ideas at length.
 He can be understood as both a late pragmatist and an early analytic philosopher, and had students of the calibre of Brand Blanshard, Nelson Goodman, and Roderick Chisholm.
 Joel Isaac believes this neglect is justified.
+However, some scholars believe Lewis is best read as a foundationalist.
+For example, Griffin Klemick, a professor of philosophy at Hope College, believes that Lewis consistently endorses tenets of foundationalism throughout two of his major publications: Mind and the World-Order and An Analysis of Knowledge and Valuation.
+Klemick explains that Lewis argues for the existence of completely justified and unquestionable beliefs about our sensory experiences.
+According to Lewis, these beliefs stand independently, requiring no validation from objective empirical observations or external evidence, which aligns him with foundationalist thought.

 Ten lectures and short articles that Lewis produced in the 1950s were collected and edited by John Lange in 1969.
 The collection, Values and Imperatives: Studies in Ethics, was published by Stanford University Press.

-Lewis's reputation benefits from interest in his contributions to symbolic logic, binary relations, modal logic and the development of pragmatism in American philosophy.
+Lewis's reputation benefits from interest in his contributions to logic (particularly symbolic logic, binary relations, and modal logic) epistemology, and value theory, as well as his role in developing pragmatism within American philosophy.